Teaching English in Vietnam

-The average monthly salary in Vietnam is in the range of $1,200-1,800 USD (35,000,000 VND).
+The average monthly salary in Vietnam is in the range of $1,200 to 1,800 USD (35,000,000 VND).
 Because the cost of living is so low in Vietnam, salary is more than enough to cover your monthly bills, pay off student loans, and live a comfortable lifestyle.

-Depending on your employer, you can work 15-18 hours a week and be fine.
+Depending on your employer, you can work 15 to 18 hours a week and be fine.
 If you work in a public school, you have a summer holiday for vacation.
-This gives you time to travel and explore Vietnam or nearby countries like Cambodia, Laos, or Thailand.
+This gives you time to travel and explore Vietnam or nearby countries like Laos, Cambodia, or Thailand.

 Benefits vary considerably based on the school.
 Schools can offer reimbursement for your flight depending on if it’s in the terms of your contract.
 It’s common to receive health coverage, contract completion bonuses, and subsidized rent.